Motivating Finality

 Footnotes

-Throughout this book, when we say finality or final without other qualifiers, we specifically are referring to assured finality or a assured final block.
+Throughout this book, when we say finality or final without other qualifiers, we specifically are referring to assured finality or an assured final block.
 Where we call out probabalistic finality we always use that qualifier.

 The estimated probability of a rollback relies on a variety of PoW security assumptions, and can be violated in various conditions, such as in mining efficiency breakthroughs, compromises of the PoW challenge algorithm (e.g. hash function collision resistance failure), difficulty-adjustment-algorithm failures, sudden/surprise mining capacity increases, and so on.
 So the estimated probability can be violated in potential “black swan” events.